snayal/IS7024_Project/README.md

 ________________________________________
 ## Functional Requirements

-### Requirement 1: Search for Property
+### Requirement 1:

+***Search for type of property ***

 #### Scenario

-As a user interested in investing in a particular neighborhood in Cincinnati, I want to be able to search properties that have low crime rate.
+As a user interested in investing in a particular property type in Cincinnati,  he/she can search property address based on his/ her selection type.

 #### Dependencies

-Incidents search data are available and accessible.
+Property type projects in Cincinnati data are available and accessible.

 #### Assumptions

-Location is accurate.
+***Property type: Residential / Office / Mixed use***

 #### Examples

 1.1

-**Given** a name of street data is available
-**When** I search for “Calhoun St”
-**Then** I should receive all incidents that happened on Calhoun Street.

-1.2

-**Given** a date reported data is available.
+**Given**  Property type
-**When** I search “2020”
+**When**  Residential
-**Then** I should receive at least one result with these attributes:
-Address: “Calhoun Street”
-Date Reported: “2020”.

-1.3
-**Given** a name of street data is available
-**When** I search for “shbcuhcuihe”
-**Then** I should receive zero results (an empty list)
+**Then**  receive list of Residential property details

-### Requirement 2: Save Property/Land
+### Requirement 2:

+***Property investment in the safe Neighborhood with Healthcare facilities nearyby***

 #### Scenario

-As a user interested in investing, I want to be able to enter and save details of a property/land: date visited, photos, and address, so that I can review a history of this neighborhood.
+As a user interested in investing in property in the safe neighborhood

 #### Dependencies

-Property/Land search data are available and accessible.
+Crime incident/Healthcare centers in the particular street address are available and accessible.

 #### Assumptions

-Street name is stated correct.
+Neighborhood name is correct.

 #### Examples

-1.1

-**Given** a name of street data is available
+1.1  search safe neighborhood for property investment

+**Given**  Neighborhood
-**When**
+**When**  Crime incident
-- Select the street name “Calhoun Street”
-- Add notes: “visited by Ioana Guna”

-**Then** when I navigate to the Street History view, I should see at least one property/land with the notes, “visited by Ioana Guna”.
+**Then** should see list of crime incidents in that neighborhood

 1.2

-**Given** a name of street data is available
+**Given** Neighborhood
-**When**
+**When** 	healthcare centers
-- Select the property
-- Upload a photo of the property.

-**Then** when I navigate to the Street History view, I should see at least one property with a photo of that building/land.

-***Search***  Project type (Residential / Office / Mixed use)

-***Scenario***
+**Then** list of healthcare centers in particular neighborhood

-A person wants to search for a property in a particular neighborhood in Cincinnati which has low crime incident and healthcare centers nearby
+A person wants to search for a property type in Cincinnati which has low crime incidents and healthcare centers facilities nearby

 ***Dependencies***